pranav20-2004/Python-Frog-Leap-Game/README.md

 1. Clone the repository.
 2. Run the Python script in your preferred environment.
 3. Follow on-screen instructions to make moves and solve the puzzle.

-## Acknowledgments
-- [Reference link or credits if applicable]

-Feel free to customize this template to better suit your project.
-Add more sections or details as needed!